major macro economic indicators

 - Moderate external debt and satisfactory foreign exchange reserves

-- Lack of infrastructures and shortcomings in education system
+- Lack of infrastructures and shortcomings in the educational system

-- Wages rises for skilled labour could erode comparative advantage
+- Wage rises for skilled labour could erode comparative advantage

 - Net importer of energy resources